This document will serve as an in-depth discussion of the

 Understanding the dangers of rebase

 One caveat to consider when working with Git Rebase is merge conflicts may become more frequent during a rebase workflow.
-This occurs if you have a long-lived branch that has strayed from master.
-Eventually you will want to rebase against master and at that time it may contain many new commits that your branch changes may conflict with.
-This is easily remedied by rebasing your branch frequently against master, and making more frequent commits.
+This occurs if you have a long-lived branch that has strayed from main.
+Eventually you will want to rebase against main and at that time it may contain many new commits that your branch changes may conflict with.
+This is easily remedied by rebasing your branch frequently against main, and making more frequent commits.
 The